-Again, both traces exhibit similar behavior except \texttt{ART}'s additional frequent transition to \PROC{NULL}.
-After examining the source code, we successfully locate two performance bugs where the previous query results could have been reused under certain conditions.
-The detailed analysis can be found in \RefAppendix{app:exp:square}.
-The attack trace from \texttt{ART} resembles \texttt{BBB} once we fixed these two performance bugs.
+\paragraph{Explaining \texttt{Square} Attack} Similarly, we repeat the above process using the \texttt{Square-2} attack from both libraries. \SEA{} successfully attributes both traces to the \texttt{Square-2} attack and decodes the procedure sequences.
+In \Cref{fig:explain:square}, both traces exhibit a consistent behavior except \texttt{ART}'s frequent transition to \PROC{NULL}.
+After examining this discrepancy, we trace back to two bugs, where prior query results could have been reused under certain conditions.
+Detailed analysis can be found in \Cref{app:exp:square}.
+The attack trace from \texttt{ART} resembles \texttt{BBB} only after we have fixed both of these two bugs.